dondido/express-es6-template-engine/README.md

 });
 ```

-Partial with a file name `partial.html` (see the content of the file in the section above) will be injected into `template.html`:
+Partial with a file name `partial.html` (see the content of the file in the prerequisites section above) will be injected into `template.html`:

 ```html
 <!DOCTYPE html>